Flag complex face structures and decompositions: Geometry of the gamma vector as a whole via Tchebyshev transformations and subdivisions

 We give some background on objects that we will be studying.
 Recall that the $w = 2 \alpha + 1$ substitution was motivated by trying to use $f_S(x) = F_S(2x + 1)$ for a simplicial complex $S$ to show that the input for the Tchebyshev transformation (for polynomials) in $T(P_\Delta(w)) = g_\Delta(2w) = (2w + 2)^{ \frac{d}{2} } \gamma_\Delta \left( \frac{1}{2w + 2} \right)$ is the $F$-vector of some simplicial complex.
 However, the indices from Theorem \ref{danzinput} are flipped in that we have the index $\frac{d}{2} - k - 1$ term for the coefficient of $\alpha^k$ instead of something of index $k - 1$. \\

-A cubical complex that is closely connected to $F$-polynomials we are considering the mirroring/Danzer complex $M\Delta$ of a cell complex $\Delta$, which is a cubical complex whose vertices have links isomorphic to $\Delta$. \\
+A cubical complex that is closely connected to $F$-polynomials we are considering the mirroring/Danzer/power complex $M\Delta$ of a cell complex $\Delta$, which is a cubical complex whose vertices have links isomorphic to $\Delta$.
+Before listing the definition of this cubical complex, we define what we mean by a cell complex in our setting.